 - Begin the work of being more conscious of others

 - Sign up to be a SEMI Mentor and foster the next generation of innovators

-- Look beyond HR to find more opportunities for diversity such as your supply chain
+- Find more opportunities for diversity such as your supply chain

 - Make your company more Veteran-friendly